-We note that when a course is offered in two different modes in the same semester, the "live" students, taking the class synchronously, tend to have access to the course materials available online.
-This data is presented for the two sections taught by the same professor.
-From this data, "live" students seem to have performed better than those who are taking the course at "distance" only.
-It seems that students who have more than one method of learning are more likely to succeed.
+At our institution some courses are offered as live and distance, simultaneously.
+This is to include both live and distance students in the same course, thus providing more educational opportunities while increasing the efficiency of our course delivery system.
+Among many other advantages, this would also reduce and sustain human and material resources.
+It is intuitive to mention that due to their choice of instructional and delivery mode, distance learners don't usually attend the live lectures.
+However, live students are not limited to live discussions only, and they do have access to the course material available to them online through the course website.
+We note that when a course is offered in two different modes of "live" and "distance" simultaneously in the same semester, the "live" students, taking the class synchronously, tend to also access much of the course materials available online.
+This data provided here is presented for the two sections taught by the same professor.
+We may interpret from this data that "live" students seem to have out-performed their counterparts who have taken the course at a "distance" only.
+One may conclude from this data that students who have access to multiple methods of learning are more likely to succeed.
 This is a work in progress and more information will become available as we complete our assessment of students progress and success in online versus live courses.